GetachewAbebe/Chipchip_Ai_Agent/README.md

 ## Manage Chats:

 Rename, delete, or download chats as PDFs using the sidebar dropdown.
 Switch between sessions to review past queries.

-In-Memory LLM Context: ConversationBufferMemory is in-memory, lost on server restart (though chat history persists in PostgreSQL).
+In-Memory LLM Context: ConversationBufferMemory is in-memory, lost on server restart.
 Hardcoded Mappings: Group leader IDs are mapped manually in query_engine.py.

-Chart Rendering: Suggestions are displayed but not visualized.

 Scalability: PostgreSQL needs optimization for high concurrency.
 Security: No authentication or rate limiting in the API.

 ## Future Improvements